aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 Similarly, the rejection error/reason can be accessed using the bound property with `catch` (in the example above, it is `err`).
 The usage of these settled values are optional; that is both `then` and `catch` can be used without binding to any property.

-Contextually, it should be clarified here that these two bindings are in `from-view` binding mode.
+Contextually, it should be clarified here that the usage of `from-view` binding mode for `then`, and `catch` is intentional, as other binding mode in this context would not make much sense.
-In fact `then="data"`, and `catch="err"` can also be written as `then.from-view="data"`, and `catch.from-view="err"` respectively.
-As `from-view` might be the most frequently used binding mode in this context, Aurelia2 provides less verbose alternatives in form of simply `then="data"`, and `catch="err"`.

-{% hint style="info" %}
-The `promise.resolve="promise"` is also an alias for `promise.bind="promise"`.
-However, as the former feels more natural in the context, the documentation will continue using that attribute pattern.
-{% endhint %}

 ### Motivation